UMAprotocol/launch-lsp/README.md

 --gasprice: Gas price to use in GWEI.
 --expirationTimestamp: Timestamp that the contract will expire at.
 --collateralPerPair: How many units of collateral are required to mint one pair of synthetic tokens.
---priceIdentifier: Price identifier to use.
+--priceIdentifier: The approved price identifier to be used.
---pairName: General name for the long-short token pair.
+--pairName: The desired name of the token pair.
---longSynthName: Long token name.
+--longSynthName: The full-length name of the long token.
 --longSynthSymbol: Long token symbol.
---shortSynthName: Short token name.
+--shortSynthName: The full-length name of the short token.
 --shortSynthSymbol: Short token symbol.
---collateralToken: ERC20 token used as collateral in the LSP.
+--collateralToken: Approved collateral currency to be used.
 ```

 *Optional arguments:*
 ```
---lspCreatorAddress: Deployed address of the creator contract you're calling.
-This will be set based on chain ID if not specified.
---financialProductLibraryAddress: Contract providing settlement payout logic.
-Required if --fpl not included.
---fpl: Name of the financial product library type, such as RangeBond or Linear.
-Required if --financialProductLibraryAddress not included.
+--fpl: Name of the financial product library type your contract will use to calculate the payment at expiry, such as RangeBond or Linear.
+Required if --financialProductLibraryAddress is not included.
+--financialProductLibraryAddress: Contract address providing settlement payout logic.
+Only required if a custom financial product library is used and --fpl is not included.
 --customAncillaryData: Custom ancillary data to be passed along with the price request.
-If not needed, this should be left as a 0-length bytes array.
+If not needed, this flag can be excluded and will be left as a 0-length bytes array.
 --prepaidProposerReward: Proposal reward to be forwarded to the created contract to be used to incentivize price proposals.
---optimisticOracleLivenessTime: Custom liveness window for disputing optimistic oracle price proposals.
-Longer provides more security, shorter provides faster settlement.
+--optimisticOracleLivenessTime: Custom liveness window for disputing optimistic oracle price proposals in seconds.
+A longer liveness time provides more security, while a shorter one provides faster settlement.
+By default, this is set to 7200 seconds.
 --optimisticOracleProposerBond: Additional bond proposer must post with the optimistic oracle.
-A higher bond increases rewards to disputers if the price is incorrect.
+A higher bond makes incorrect disputes and proposals more costly.
 --strikePrice: Alias for lowerBound, used for certain financial product libraries with no upper bound.
 Cannot be included if --lowerBound is specified.
 --basePercentage: The percentage of collateral per pair used as the floor.
 This parameter is used with the 'SuccessToken' fpl where the remaining percentage functions like an embedded call option.
 --lowerBound: Lower bound of a price range for certain financial product libraries.
 Cannot be included if --strikePrice is specified.